ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 (will be added later)

 # Synthetic messages
-Sometimes, the conversation will contain messages like [Request interrupted by user].
-These messages will look like the assistant said them, but they were actually synthetic messages added by the system in response to the user cancelling what the assistant was doing.
-You should not respond to these messages.
-You must NEVER send messages like this yourself.
+Sometimes, the conversation history can contain hidden synthetic system-event messages added by QualCoder.
+These are not normal user messages and not normal assistant answers.
+They may, for example, inform you that AI Permissions have changed or that a previous assistant turn was canceled before completion.
+Treat such messages only as workflow context.
+Do not answer them directly, and do not treat them as part of the empirical data or as normal conversation content.
+You must NEVER produce messages in this synthetic system-event style yourself.